BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 ## Verify the local site will build and serve locally on your Windows PC

 It is a good idea to be able to see what your site will look like, before committing the changes to GitHub.
-By default, `jekyll build` will read the site's source form the current directory, and write it to a subdirectory `_site`. and `jekyll serve` will start a local web server and serve `_site` to `http://localhost:4000`. `jekyll serve` will also build the site if any source file has been changed.
+By default, `jekyll build` will read the site's source from the current directory, and write it to a subdirectory `_site`. and `jekyll serve` will start a local web server and serve `_site` to `http://localhost:4000`. `jekyll serve` will also build the site if any source file has been changed.

 1. Open a Powershell terminal and navigate to your repository.
 1. Run `jekyll serve`